markziemann/dee2/README.md

 ## Donating compute time
 If you have a species of interest

-`docker run -it mziemann/tallyup celegans`
+`docker run mziemann/tallyup celegans`

 Let the app choose the species and accessions - it will be selected based on available memory

-`docker run -it mziemann/tallyup`
+`docker run mziemann/tallyup`

+If you want to keep it running even if ssh gets terminated, use 'nohup'

+`nohup docker run mziemann/tallyup & tailf nohup.out`

 ## Troubleshooting
 If you're encountering problems, check the system requirements again.
 If still stuck, contact me on mark.ziemann{at}gmail.com